-There are 6 misc outputs to which monitor sources can be assigned.
-Each misc output can be given a suitable name during the set up of the console.
+Each misc output will have been given a suitable name during the set up of the console.
 This name will then appear on the button display, and on the front end screens.
-Misc outputs 1 and 2 can be stereo, 3 stereo, or 5.1 independently.
-Misc outputs 3, 4, 5 and 6 are stereo only.

 Pressing the button selects the misc output, and its display will be highlighted in amber.
 With the misc output selected, simply select a monitor source from the monitor selector panel to assign that source to the misc output.
 The currently assigned monitor source (and its bank) will also be highlighted in amber on the Monitor Selector Panel.